giacoren6/Pizza-Party-and-Pizza-Love/README.md

 ## Pizza and Love

 Pizza party is a site about loving food, talk about a sharing opinion's about pizza's in london with people and passion about the world of hospitality.
+The site talk about 3 Restourants Located in London Bridge ,Wembley and Westminster

 Welcome!
 [Pizza Party](https://giacoren6.github.io/pizza-party-and-pizza-love/index.html)